-Your brain on nature
+Your brain on nature.

-Interview with Dr. Alan Logan
+An interview with Dr. Alan Logan

 Getting outside is good for our brain and body, says naturopath Dr. Alan Logan, author of Your Brain on Nature.
 In a modern world, our well-being might depend on embracing our ancient human “biophilia” — or love of the natural environment.